 Upon Ebenezer Hunt’s death in 1820, the house was inherited by his son David, who was also a physician.
 At the time, the property extended as far as Old South Street, but in 1833 David sold the corner lot to the Edwards Church, and the church building was constructed soon after.
 The house remained in the Hunt family after David’s death in 1837, but by the time the first photo was taken it had been converted to commercial use.
 The storefront signs are not legible in the first photo, but around the 1860s the ground floor housed three tenants, with a crockery store on the left side, a confectionery and fruit store in the middle, and the dry goods store of Robert J. Fair on the right side.
 By 1870, Fair’s store occupied the entire ground floor, but on May 19, 1870 he lost nearly his entire stock when both the Hunt Building and the neighboring Edwards Church burned.

 After the fire, the Edwards Church constructed a new building a few blocks away at the corner of Main and State Streets, and this site here at the corner of Old South Street was soon rebuilt with new brick commercial blocks.
 The Columbian Building, located on the right side where he church once stood, was completed in 1871, and two years later McCallum’s Dry Goods opened in a new building on the site of the Hunt house.
 Both buildings are still standing today, although the latter has undergone significant changes over the years and is now Thornes Marketplace.
-As for the other two buildings in the first photo, it appears that at least one of them is still standing.
-The building just to the left of Thornes might be the same one from the first photo, minus its top floor, but if so it has been altered beyond recognition from the exterior.
-However, the building on the extreme left of the first photo appears to still be there, just with major late 19th century alterations.
+As for the other two buildings in the first photo, these were either demolished or altered beyond recognition, and other commercial buildings now stand on those lots.